Preparing for Internationalization (i18n)

 The npm init @jahia/module@latest command automatically configures the i18n ally extension for VS Code.
 When installed, it allows you to display and edit translations directly from the code, without having to open the JSON files:

-It also provides a VS Code command to extract hardcoded strings into the translation files:
+It also provides a VS Code command to extract hardcoded strings into translation files:

 The Extract text into i18n messages command will automatically replace the selected string with a t("...") call.

-It can also list missing or unused translations, and enables collaboration features.
+It can also list missing or unused translations, and provide collaboration features.

 Check out the i18n ally documentation for a complete list of features and configuration options.

-A similar feature set is advertised by i18next-cli, but we haven't tried it out yet.
-It may prove useful for other IDEs or in CI environments—see if that's the case for you!
+A similar feature set is provided by i18next-cli.
+We haven't tested it yet, but it may prove useful for other IDEs or in CI environments.

 Best Practices